MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 For self-hosted agents:

 When a pipeline is canceled, the agent sends a sequence of commands to the process executing the current step.

-The first command is sent with a timeout of 7.5 seconds.
-If the process has not terminated, a second command is sent with a timeout of 2.5 seconds.
-If the process has not terminated, the agent issues a command to kill the process.
-If the process does not honor the two initial termination requests, it will be killed.
+* The first command is sent with a timeout of 7.5 seconds.
+* If the process doesn't terminate, a second command is sent with a 2.5-second timeout.
+* If the process doesn't terminate, the agent commands it to be killed.
+* If the process ignores the two initial termination requests, it's forcibly killed.

 From the initial request to termination takes approximately 10 seconds.

 The commands issued to the process to cancel the pipeline differ based on the agent operating system.